 By Thomas R. Eddlem

-Thomas R. Eddlem is a freelance writer published by more than 20 periodicals, including the Libertarian Institute, LewRockwell.com, the Future of Freedom Foundation and this blog.
-He is also treasurer of the Massachusetts Libertarian Party.
+Thomas R. Eddlem is the treasurer of the Libertarian Party of Massachusetts and a freelance writer published in more than 20 periodicals and websites, including The Libertarian Institute, The Future of Freedom Foundation, LewRockwell.com, and FEE.org.
+Lately, he most often writes for the Libertarian Institute and the blog of the Massachusetts Libertarian Party.